Sky-Watcher (Helios) Evostar 120 Review

 The Evostar 120mm has the advantage of a large aperture (for a refractor) without unmanageable size and heft.
 You can mount it successfully on an Eq5.
 It may not have the finest optical quality or the best correction for chromatic aberration, but it still shows a lot more detail on most objects than a 3”-class refractor.

 It’s a lesson that someone looking to see a lot on a budget should learn.
-For the modest price of the Evostar 120 you could buy a tiny, cheap APO, but it wouldn’t deliver such good views.
+For the modest price of the Evostar 120 you could buy a tiny, cheap APO.
+It would be much more portable, but it wouldn’t deliver such good views.
 But then those comments would apply equally to a good 6” F8 Newtonian for similar cost.
 The choice is yours.

 Recommended as a capable budget scope that will show you more than a smaller Evostar, but is much more manageable than the 6”.